mre/endler.dev/content/2011/on-hard-work/index.md

 > And this is the essential broader point--as a programmer you must have a series of wins, every single day.
 It is the Deus Ex Machina of hacker success.
 It is what makes you eager for the next feature, and the next after that.

-While Google Wave has not been commercially successful, it sure was a technical breakthrough -- and it was a drag to push it out into public.
+While Google Wave has not been commercially successful, it sure was a technical breakthrough &mdash; and it was a drag to push it out into public.
 We always have to see our goal right in front of us, as we take a billion baby steps to reach it.
 This is true for any profession.
 Winners never give up.